-- The fair values of cash, trade and other receivables, cheques issued in excess of funds on deposit, trade and other payables, performance bond obligations and dividends payable were comparable to their carrying amounts, given the short maturity periods. - The fair values of the Company's revolving loan facility, non-revolving term loan, equipment term loan and equipment line approximate their carrying values as they bear interest at variable rates based on current market rates.
-The fair values have been estimated as the carrying values excluding unamortized financing costs. - The fair value of the Company's unsecured notes was based on the quoted active market price at December 31, 2020. - The fair values of the Company's promissory notes and lease liabilities approximate their carrying values as they bear interest that approximates current market rates.
+- The fair values of cash, trade and other receivables, cheques issued in excess of funds on deposit, trade and other payables, performance bond obligations and dividends payable were comparable to their carrying amounts, given the short maturity periods. - The fair value of the Company's publicly traded 2023 Unsecured Notes was based on the quoted active market price at December 31, 2021. - The fair value of the Company's non-publicly traded 2026 Unsecured Notes was based on a price quoted by an independent investment brokerage. - The fair values of the Company's revolving loan facility and non-revolving term loan approximate their carrying values as they bear interest at variable rates based on current market rates.
+The fair values have been estimated as the carrying values excluding unamortized financing costs. - The fair values of the Company's promissory notes and lease liabilities approximate their carrying values as they bear interest that approximates current market rates.